Srippo/Gabinet-api/README.md

 ### **PATCH*** `/wizyty/:wizytaId`

-Logged in user with any role may update visits by the visit id.
+Logged in user with any role may update visits in the database.

 ### Expected Query